 Once home, store your olives in the fridge, soaking in the liquid they came in and loosely covered with plastic wrap, for up to 10 days.
 If there's no brine, make your own—just add a teaspoon of salt to a cup and a half of water.
 Don't leave olives in a sealed container; it's better for them to breathe a bit.

 14 Varieties of Olives to Know, Love, and Devour

 Olive varieties get their distinctive qualities from their genetics, their region and climate, and how they were harvested and cured.
 The result is hundreds and hundreds of olives with unique personalities.
 Factor in marinating, seasoning, and stuffing the small fruits, and the result is an infinitely long olive menu—far too many to classify in a single article.
 But fear not!
 Here are some olive classics to know and savor.

-Color: Deep purple
+Color: Deep purple.

 The king of Greek table olives, beloved and popular Kalamatas are deep purple, with tight, snappy, shiny skin, and a pretty almond shape.
 They're typically preserved in red wine vinegar, red wine, and/or olive oil for a distinctive rich, smoky, fruity flavor.
-This variety is a great candidate for tapenades, but I also loved them served simply with some roasted cauliflower.
+This variety is a great candidate for tapenades, but I also love them served simply with some roasted cauliflower.

-Color: Bright green
+Color: Bright green.